michmech/plausibility/README.md

 3. The third slot is for qualities which describe some **evaluative** property which is the result of human judgment, such as taste or price: *delicious hot Italian pizza*.

 When adding a quality to a kind, we need to know which slot the quality belongs to.
 And, once the quality has been added to the kind, all slots before it are "blocked".
 That is why it is implausible, for example, to add an **inherent** quality once a **physical** or **evaluative** property has been added.
-For example, once you've added delicious to pizza, you can no longer add hot or Italian.
-You can still add expensive though: the **evaluative** hasn't been blocked yet.
-Inside each slot, the qualifiers can plausiblity appear in any order: *expensive delicious pizza* or *delicious expensive pizza*.
+For example, once you've added *delicious* to *pizza*, you can no longer add *hot* or *Italian*.
+You can still add *expensive* though: the **evaluative** slot hasn't been blocked yet.
+Inside each slot, the qualities can plausiblity appear in any order: *expensive delicious pizza* and *delicious expensive pizza* are both plausible.

-It seems reasonable to assume that this tendency for qualities to "stack up" in ordered slots is language-independent, at least in the limited domain of our Foods grammar.
+It seems reasonable to assume that this tendency for qualities to "stack up" in ordered slots is language-independent, at least in the small domain of our Foods grammar.
 In the linearizations, the slots are ordered in such a way that slot 1 is nearest the head noun and slot 3 is farthest.
 In languages where adjectives are before the head noun, this means that the slots are ordered from right to left:

 - **evaluative** → **physical** → **inherenet** → noun
   eg. *delicious hot Italian pizza*

-And in languages where where adjectives are after the head noun, the slots are are ordered from left to right:
+And in languages where where adjectives are after the head noun, the slots are ordered from left to right:

 - noun → **inherenet** → **physical** → **evaluative**
   eg. *píotsa Iodálach te blasta* (example in Irish)
   literally *pizza Italian hot delicious*

 Now, let's implement this in our plausiblity filter.
-First, we need a parameter to tell us which slots exist
+First, we need a parameter to tell us which slots exist.

 ```
 -- the slots in which a kind can be modified: